Traditional sourdough

 If your starter is on the counter you can feed it first thing in the morning the day you make your dough, as above.

-Sprinkle 20 grams salt across the dough, and pinch/mix to incorporate.
+Sprinkle salt across the dough, and pinch/mix to incorporate.
 You can mix the salt with a touch of water to dissolve it.
 Sometimes this is easier to incorporate.
 Cover with a damp towel and let sit for 10 minutes.

 Mix the dough.
 Slide a wet hand down along the inside of the bowl and underneath the dough.
 Grasp a handful and stretch it upward until you feel resistance, then fold it back onto the dough mass.
 Repeat this motion continuously for 10 minutes, rotating the bowl about 90 degrees each time.
 As you work the dough, it will progress from very slack and sticky to smoother and more elastic.
 This can be done in a stand mixer with a dough hook on the slowest setting.

 Fold the dough.
 For each set of stretch-and-folds, use your wet hands to pick up the dough from the middle of the container or bowl, lift it about a foot high, then let one edge fold under to the center of the bowl.
 Rotate the bowl 180° and repeat a second time.
 Then rotate the bowl 90° to lift and fold one of the short sides.
 Finally, rotate the bowl 180° and fold the remaining side under.
 You should have a neatly organized ball of dough in the middle of the bowl.
-Cover the bowl, wait 1 hour, then repeat every 60 minutes until the dough feels pillowy and filled with air.
-It will increase in size, you’ll see bubbles, and usually take 2-4 hours.
-(If you don’t have time for this then you can leave it without mixing for 4-5 hours and it will be fine.)
+Cover the bowl, wait 30 minutes, then repeat every 30 minutes about 4 times in total.
+The dough will become easier to handle and tidier as you go along and will rise up between stretches.

 Chill the dough.
 Dust the dough with the 50/50 mixture of flour, cover the bowls/baskets with plastic wrap and transfer to the fridge.
 Chill overnight and up to two days before baking.
 The longer the dough spends in the refrigerator, the tangier the final bread will taste.
 You can bake the dough at this point as well, the flavour will be less tangy.